 Recycled water was not used in 2015 nor projected for use in 2020.
 The supplier will not complete the table below.

 Beneficial Use Type 2015 Projection for 2020 2020 Actual Use

 Landscape irrigation (excludes golf courses) 307 441

 Golf course irrigation 61 88

 Commercial use 113 162

 Industrial use 23 33

-Other 16 23
+Other (a) 16 23

 Total 520 748

-(b) Given that Las Gallinas RWTF was shut down during 2020 due to infrastructure upgrades, all demands by the recycled water system in 2020 was met by potable water.
+- (a) The "other" use type represents toilet/urinal flushing in commercial and residential settings. - (b) Volumes are in units of AF. - (c) Given that Las Gallinas RWTF was shut down during 2020 due to infrastructure upgrades, all demands by the recycled water system in 2020 was met by potable water.
+Plant upgrades were completed in April 2021.

-&lt;sup>14 During 2020, the Las Gallinas RWTF was offline due to infrastructure upgrades and all demands by the recycled water system were met by potable water.
-Potable water is not anticipated to be needed to supplement the recycled water system going forward, following plant upgrades.
+16 During 2020, the Las Gallinas RWTF was offline due to infrastructure upgrades and all demands by the recycled water system were met by potable water.
+Potable water is not anticipated to be needed to supplement the recycled water system going forward, following plant upgrades that were completed in April 2021.